symbiontik/k3s-gitops/README.md

 brew install terraform
 ```

-1. Ensure your bootstrapping environment variables are still set in your terminal.
+1. Ensure your bootstrapping environment variables are set in your terminal.

 ```sh
 source bootstrap.env